emmanuelferragne/labiodentalsRHere/README.md

 If you are only interested in visualizing the neural network architecture we used for **semantic segmentation**, download the model [here](https://cloud.parisdescartes.fr/index.php/s/AJJyJZLWPiSci3T) in ONNX formant, and open it with the freely available [Neutron visualizer](https://github.com/lutzroeder/netron).

-If you have Matlab Deep Learning Toolbox and want to replicate our **classification**, dowload the model [here](https://cloud.parisdescartes.fr/index.php/s/qemjePfsrj7649t) and the two .bmp images from this repo.
+If you have Matlab Deep Learning Toolbox and want to replicate our **classification**, download the model [here](https://cloud.parisdescartes.fr/index.php/s/qemjePfsrj7649t) and the two .bmp images from this repo.
 Then, in Matlab:
 ```Matlab
 load netAllRvsW.mat
 % visualize network